aleos-dev/singularity-project/CONTRIBUTING.md

 ### 3.4 Merge strategy

-We use **Squash and merge** for all pull requests.
+For feature branches, we use **Squash and merge**.

-- Every PR is merged as a **single commit** into the main branch.
+- Each PR into develop is merged as a **single commit**.
+This keeps the develop history linear and groups changes by task.
 - The final commit message should be cleaned up before merging:
   - Subject describes what changed.
   - Body, if needed, can summarize important details or reference issues.
 - Intermediate commits inside the PR are treated as work in progress and are not preserved in the main history.

-If we ever introduce long-lived release or integration branches, exceptions can be documented here, but the default is:
-**all normal PRs are merged with squash.**
+Release merges.
+- Changes from develop to main are merged separately (no squash) as the release becomes ready.
+- This preserves the detailed history of all commits included in the release, making it easier to track changes and roll back.
+- After merging, the release is tagged and main is updated.

+If other long-lived branches appear in the future (e.g., release/* or hotfix/*), their merge rules will be described here.

 ⸻